 Important Dates for the Newsam family

 This web page shows only a small excerpt of our Newsam research.
-Another 161 words (12 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsam History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsam History in all our PDF Extended History products and printed products wherever possible.

 Newsam Spelling Variations

 Newsam has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Newsam have been found, including Newsham, Newsam, Newsone, Newson, Newsholme, Newsun and many more.